GreenBeanio/Garrett-s-General-Programming-Style-Guide/Garrett's General Programming Style Guide.md

 This document serves as a general style guide to be used across various programming languages.
 This is a style guide that I am creating for myself.
 The most important part of this style guide will be the naming conventions, as these will stay consistent across most languages.
 Other aspects regarding to syntax and such can change depending on the language.
 If you decide to use this style guide feel free to modify it in anyway that makes your code more consistent.
 Consistency is reason that style guides exist in the first place.

 Each programming language and project will most likely already have a style guide they wish for you to use.
 The most important aspect of any style guide is to stay consistent.
 If you wish to work with another project you should use the existing style guide.
 If you don't... they probably won't like you very much.
 Conforming to an existing style guide is often made simpler by installing a linter.
 Many programming languages have existing linters that you can run your code through, or add to your IDE, that will automatically handle formatting your code to fit their style guide.

 <h2 id="Readability">Readability</h2>

+The code should prioritize readability.
+This means that it should be easy for you and other maintainers to understand, modify, and maintain.
+This should be facilitated through a mixture of naming conventions, structured programming, comments, and a prioritization of consistency.

 <h2 id="Headers">Headers</h2>

 <h2 id="Footers">Footers</h2>

 <h2 id="Comments">Comments</h2>

+You will find many who will say things along the lines of "code should be self-documenting."
+I do not agree.
+I believe that code should have as many comments as needed.
+What many would probably consider too many comments.
+Code should be "self-documenting" in the sense that naming conventions, structured programming, consistency, etc. However, I believe that very rarely will a comment truly deter much readability.
+In contrary a comment will more often than not add insight into the code itself or the programmer's reasoning or mindset.
+What may be clear in the code to you now may not be in a month, year, or even a day.
+The code may also not be clear to the next maintainer or user of the codebase.
+For these reasons I believe that comments should be used extensively.

+The verbosity of the comments is up to the discretion of the programmer.
+However, I believe a good rule of thumb is that whenever you are stumped or confused you should add a comment.
+If you as the one creating it are confused, it is rationale to assume that the next maintainer, or even you at a future date, would be confused or stumped as well.

+Ideally a good comment describes why you're doing something.

+Classes, structures, etc. should be given a comment describing what it does.
+This comment can also include a section describing variables, arguments, parameters, attributes, etc. Examples of how they could be implemented or used could also be beneficial.

+Functions can be given comments describing them similarly to Classes, structures, etc., but not every function will be complex enough to need such a comment.

+Variables can be given comments if you feel that they're needed.

+Comments for control flow such as conditional statements, loops, etc. should handled as needed.

+It could prove helpful to develop types of comments to keep standardized as well.
+For example, you could have a "TODO" or "FIX" type of comment used to easily search for code that is temporary or needs to be addressed.

+Comments **need** to be updated to be consistent with any changes that occur to the code itself.
+The only truly bad comment, in my opinion, is one that is not accurate.

+Overall, my philosophy when it comes to comments is to use them as much as you need, think you need, or think you may need in the future, and to provide as much verbosity are you see fit.

 <h2 id="Documentation">Documentation</h2>